 The Ruger PC Carbine is effectively a slightly larger Ruger 10/22 takedown that shoots 9mm.
-Now that I’ve had it for a couple years, what do I think about it?
-Read on in our Ruger PC Carbine review to find out.
+Now that I’ve had it for a few years, what do I think about it?
+Read the Gun University Ruger PC Carbine review to find out.

 Ruger PC Carbine Background

-The Ruger 10/22 is one of those firearms that every American should have – they’re a ton of fun, simple, and there are a plethora of accessories.
+We’ll take a step back before we move forward: the Ruger 10/22.
+It’s one of those firearms that every American should have – they’re a ton of fun, and simple, and there are many accessories available for ’em.

 It is a direct blowback action (it doesn’t lock like most firearms) and comes in many different models.

-One of the latest is a take-down option that makes it easy to remove and re-install the barrel and front handguard.
+One of the latest is a take-down option that makes removing and re-installing the barrel and front handguard easy.

-Why am I talking about a Ruger 10/22 in a Ruger PC Carbine review?
+Why am I discussing a Ruger 10/22 in a Ruger PC Carbine review?

-Previously, Ruger offered a “Police Carbine” up until 2007 that was a dead-ringer for the 10/22 (you could easily mistake it from across the room) and which fired 9mm or .40 S&W pistol cartridges.
+Ruger previously offered a “Police Carbine” that was a dead-ringer for the 10/22.
+You could easily mistake it from across the room.
+That weapon, which fired 9mm or .40 S&W pistol cartridges, was produced until 2007.

-In late 2017, Ruger announced that they were bringing back the pistol caliber carbine in a newer design, with the new take-down barrel system, and it would include a threaded barrel and it could take Glock magazines!
+In late 2017, the company announced that they were bringing back the Ruger pistol caliber carbine.
+This one would be in a newer design, with a new take-down barrel system, that would include a threaded barrel, and that feeds from a Glock magazine!

-Effectively, the Ruger PC Carbine is a slightly larger 10/22 takedown that is chambered in 9mm.
+The Ruger PC Carbine is effectively a slightly larger version of 10/22 takedown but chambered in 9mm Luger.

-Upon seeing the announcement, I knew I had to have one because I was positive an accessory would eventually make it to market that would make this Ruger PC Carbine that much cooler.
-More on this below.
+I knew the moment I saw the announcement that I had to have one.
+I was positive we’d eventually see an accessory that would make the Ruger PC Carbine much, much cooler.
+I’ll explain more below.

 Ruger PC Carbine Features